zendgroup/SyntaxHighlight/README.md

+#SyntaxHighlight
-#SyntaxHighLight - ZF2 SyntaxHighLight Module
+ZF2 SyntaxHighlight Module

 Version 0.0.1 Created by [Thuy Dinh Xuan](http://zendgroup.vn/)

 # Introduction

-This ZF2 module simply adds [SyntaxHighLight](http://qbnz.com/highlighter/) support to your project.
-It utilizes the [GeShi SyntaxHighLight](http://qbnz.com/highlighter/) library
+This ZF2 module simply adds [SyntaxHighlight](http://qbnz.com/highlighter/) support to your project.
+It utilizes the [GeShi SyntaxHighlight](http://qbnz.com/highlighter/) library

 ## Installation

-To install SyntaxHighLight, simply recursively clone this repository (`git clone --recursive`) into your ZF2 modules directory and enable it in your `config/application.config.php` file.
+To install SyntaxHighlight, simply recursively clone this repository (`git clone --recursive`) into your ZF2 modules directory and enable it in your `config/application.config.php` file.
 That's it!

 ## Usage

-With this module installed, using SyntaxHighLight in your view scripts is easy:
+With this module installed, using SyntaxHighlight in your view scripts is easy:

 ```php
 <?php